Jenelle Evans Banned From Having Guns During ‘Teen Mom 2’ Filming, Per ‘Radar Online’

 As previously reported by the Inquisitr, Jenelle and David recently made headlines when they decided to pull Eason’s daughter, Maryssa, out of school and teach her at home.

-Later, it was revealed that David wanted his daughter out of her school because there was a staff member there who was cross dressing.
+Later, it was revealed that David wanted his daughter out of her school because there was a staff member there who was cross-dressing.

 “Someone at her school was apparently dressing, or dresses, like a girl.
 David said something to the school staff and they said they couldn’t do anything about it,” an insider dished.

-Meanwhile, Teen Mom 2 fans have become accustom to David Eason’s controversial statements and actions when it comes to the LGBTQ community.
+Meanwhile, Teen Mom 2 fans have become accustomed to David Eason’s controversial statements and actions when it comes to the LGBTQ community.

 Back in February, David was fired from Teen Mom 2 after he made a series of homophobic comments via his Twitter account.
 Eason made statements revealing that he would not allow his children to interact with other kids who were gay or transgender, which sparked major controversy among viewers, many of whom called for him to be fired from the series.

 “No, I’m going to teach them [gay and transgender people] not to associate with them or be that way.
-If you lay down with dogs you get up with fleas,” Jenelle Evans husband wrote.
+If you lay down with dogs you get up with fleas,” Jenelle Evans’ husband wrote.